• Skip to primary navigation

 Instructions

 • Preheat oven to 400º.
-Roll out pie crust and place in deep dish pie pan, Prick with a fork and refrigerate while preparing quiche.
+Roll out a pie crust and place it in a deep dish pie pan.
+Prick with a fork and refrigerate while preparing the filling.

-• Add 1 tablespoon olive oil and 1 tablespoon butter to a large skillet with a lid over medium heat.
+• Add 1 tablespoon olive oil and 1 tablespoon butter to a large skillet.
 Add onions and toss in oil.
-Cover and let simmer for 15 minutes.
-Remove lid and add salt and sugar.
-Cook an additional 15 minutes or until golden brown.
+Cook on low to medium heat for 15 minutes, then add salt and sugar.
+Cook for an additional 15 minutes or until golden brown.
 Set aside.

 • Add eggs to a large measuring bowl and add enough cream/milk so that the total volume is 3 cups.
 Whisk until well combined.
-Add cheese, onions, mushrooms, and spinach.
-Season with salt and pepper and nutmeg.
+Add onions, mushrooms, and spinach, once combined add cheese.
+Season with salt, black pepper, and nutmeg.

 Barbara’s Tips + Notes